knpuniversity/phpstorm/knpu/service-shortcuts.md

 Yep, that looks perfect.
 As I was saying: we'll call the service, `quote_generator`, but this name really doesn't matter.
 And of course we need the `class` key, and we have autocomplete here too.
-If you hit `control+space` you'll get a list of all the different keys you can use to determine how a service is created, which is pretty incredible.
+If you hit `Control`+`Space` you'll get a list of all the different keys you can use to determine how a service is created, which is pretty incredible.